ModelEngineering/controlSBML/docs/source/index.rst

 =====================================================

-``controlSBML`` provides a bridge between SBML models and the control systems library.
+``controlSBML`` provides a bridge between SBML models and the CalTech control systems library.
-At the lowest level, this bridge wraps an SBML model as an object known to the controls package so that SBML models can be analyzed.
+At the lowest level, this bridge wraps an SBML model as an object known to the ``control`` package so that its tools can be applied to SBML models.
 The approach is:

 1. Construct a ``ControlSBML`` object for the SBML model.

-2. From this object, obtain objects used in the CalTech package:
+2. From this object, obtain objects used in the CalTech package.

-   a. ``NonlinearIOSystem`` object that wraps the entire SBML model; and
+   a. ``control.NonlinearIOSystem`` objects wrap the entire SBML model to construct computational testbeds for closed loop systems.

-   b. ``StateSpace`` object that is a linear approximation to the SBML model
+   b. ``control.StateSpace`` objects are linear approximations to the SBML model for control analysis and design using transfer functions.

-3. Do control analysis and design using the CalTech package.
+3. Do control analysis and design using the ``control`` package.

 Below, we provide an overview of the features of ``controlSBML``.
-Readers who are less familiar with control engineering are encouraged to read the "Concepts" section.
+Readers who are less familiar with control engineering are encouraged to read the
+:ref:`Concepts section <concepts>`:.

 Beyond this, ``controlSBML`` facilitates the construction of models of controllers and filters to facilitate the evaluation of candidate